Benno-Wu/SimplifiedFetch/README.md

 if typeof urn is function, then invike it with params, and build url with returned string.

-if typeof urn isn't function, then try to transform params and append to the search of URL (for type Object, FormData, URLSearchParams), or append to the pathname of URL (for type Array, String, Number).
+if typeof urn isn't function, then try to transform params by [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/toString) and append to the search of URL (for type Object, FormData, URLSearchParams), or append to the pathname of URL (for type Array, String, Number).

 ```ts
 // init